OtagoPolytechnic/Hardware-projects/Arcade Machine/electron-app-svelte-master/README.md

    ```

 ## Arcade set up for end user
-1)	Make a folder on the desktop called “game”
+1)	Make a folder on the desktop called “Games”
-2)	Put in shortcuts to the game you want to add inside the “game” folder
+2)	Put in shortcuts to the Games you want to add inside the “Games” folder
 3)	Add PNG or JPG with the same name as the game you added to be used as cover art
 4)	Open exe